Read the latest articles

 The Surface Water Science team used hydrological data to assess how effective cease-to-pump rules are at protecting low and base flows in rivers.

-We used satellite imagery to monitor the replenishment of remnant pools and low flow connectivity during a protected environmental flow event in the most recent drought.
+See how satellite imagery helped monitor remnant pool replenishment and low‑flow connectivity during an environmental flow in drought.

-In April 2021, the Water Science team collected data on how environmental flows may overcome the impacts of Snowy Hydro Scheme weirs and dams on aquatic ecosystems within the Snowy mountains.
+NSW Water Science research from April 2021 examines how environmental flows may lessen the impacts of Snowy Hydro Scheme dams on aquatic ecosystems.